 The proposals for defining the events of the July 2020 event must fall within one of nine themes.
 The new platform for sending them is ready.
-Deadline: 15 June 2019
+New deadline: 7 July 2019

 The EuroScience Open Forum 2020 Trieste really comes alive.
 From today until June 15, 2019 it will be possible to send proposals for the composition of the scientific program of the event, which will take place from July 5 to 9, 2020 in the Porto Vecchio area of the Julian capital.
 Protagonists and protagonists of the world of science and techno-logy, innovation, entrepreneurship, politics, communication and all those who want to bring ideas, strategies and innovative formats on the relationship between science and society can present their ideas through the site www.esof.eu.

 From it you can access the platform where you can find the form prepared to send the necessary documentation.
 The projects must fall within one of the topics identified for the 2020 edition and will be selected by international experts.

 THE THEMES: FROM THE INFORMATION TECHNOLOGY OF THE FUTURE TO SUSTAINABILITY